-The fund broadly diversifies its assets among a set of T. Rowe Price mutual funds representing specific market segments.
-The fund, which normally invests in a variety of U.S. and international bond funds, including emerging market bond funds, a money market fund, and an income-oriented stock fund, seeks to maintain broad exposure to several markets in an attempt to reduce the impact of markets that are declining and to benefit from strong performance in particular market segments over time.
+The fund is a fund of funds that seeks to achieve its objective by investing in a mix of other T. Rowe Price funds (underlying funds) that generally seek to generate income from their investments.
+The fund broadly diversifies its assets among underlying funds representing specific market segments by normally investing in a variety of U.S. and international bond funds, including emerging market bond funds, money market funds, and income-oriented stock funds.
+The goal is to maintain broad exposure to several markets in an attempt to reduce the impact of markets that are declining and to benefit from strong performance in particular market segments over time.